pikapods/docs.pikapods.com/manage/index.md

 It's easy to get started with our pods, but advanced features are there if you need them:

+## Getting Started

+New to PikaPods?
+Learn how to set up and get started with our pods.
+[More…](getting-started)

 ## Custom Domain